ehildrich/ReviewVisualizer-TigerHacks2023/README.md

    ```
    git clone https://github.com/ehildrich/ReviewVisualizer-Tigerhacks2023
    ```
-2. Open `main.py` and run in Python editor.
+2. Open `gui.py` and run in Python editor.
-3. Type in a movie title when prompted.
+3. Type a movie title into the text field and click the "Go" button.

 ## Usage